Skip to main content

 _jts.push({"track":"submit"});

-By handover true as second parameter while pushing something to the array, all the data which was so far pushed will be send to the server immediately.
+By handover true as a second parameter while pushing something to the array, all the data that was so far pushed will be sent to the server immediately.
 Creating the same state as with submit or event calls.

 JS